(Sciurus vulgaris). Patient Number 22-165, 166, 168.

 Female red squirrels breed and give birth to one litter per year.
 After a gestation period of 35 days, the female gives birth to her litter in one of her most secure nests.
 Female red squirrels raise the baby squirrels on their own.
 Litter sizes typically range from one to five offspring.
 Young squirrels develop quickly, first emerging from their nest around 42 days and are weaned eight weeks after they are born.

-These three 'neonates' were found in a vehicle air vent, and all subsequent attempts to reunite with mum were unsuccessful.
+These three 'neonates' were brought to us from Water Valley after being abandoned.
+Their mother had not returned for a few days and so they were immediately brought in to care.
 Neonates can be defined as a 'newborn baby,' and typically refers to the first few days or weeks of life.
-Due to their age, they were immediately brought to AIWC and are currently on a very strict formula diet to allow them to continue to develop, and grow.
-Can you believe they only weighed 22g on intake?
+Due to their age, they were immediately brought to AIWC and are currently on a very strict formula diet to allow them to continue to develop and grow.
+Can you believe they only weighed 11g on intake?
 They will remain with us until they are old enough to be returned to the wild.